immunant/c2rust/c2rust-transpile/README.md

 The transpiler can create skeleton cargo build files for the translated Rust sources, controlled by the following options:

 - `-e`, `--emit-build-files` - Emit cargo build files to build the translated Rust code as a library.
-Build files are emitted into the `c2rust-build` in the current directory.
-This will not overwrite existing files, so remove this build file directory before re-creating build files. (implies `--emit-modules`)
+Build files are emitted in the directory specified by `--output-dir`, or if not specified, the directory containing `compile_commands.json`.
+This will not overwrite existing files, so remove these build files before re-creating build files. (implies `--emit-modules`)
 - `-m <main_module>`, `--main <main_module>` - Emit cargo build files to build
   the translated Rust code as a binary.
 The main function must be found in the specified module (C source file) `<main_module>`. `<main_module>` should be the bare module name, not including the `.rs` extension.
-Build files are emitted into the `c2rust-build` in the current directory.
+Build files are emitted in the directory specified by `--output-dir`, or if not specified, the directory containing `compile_commands.json`.
 This will not overwrite existing files, so remove this build file directory before re-creating build files. (implies `--emit-build-files`)

 ## Cross-check instrumentation